PRIMETSS/DotNetCore/MVC_Win10Arm/readme.md

 Now listening on: http://localhost:5000
 Application started.
 Press Ctrl+C to shut down.
 ```
-But because Kestral is default bound to the loopback network adapter, we need to change that so it listens on all adapters
+But because Kestrel is default bound to the loopback network adapter, we need to change that so it listens on all adapters
 Modify Program.cs
 ```sh
 public static void Main(string[] args)